Pudhukottaiyilirundhu Saravanan: Release and reception

 Theatrical rights for Tamil Nadu was sold for a record ₹11 crore helped by previous Dhanush hits.
 However, Malathi Rangarajan from The Hindu noted that "Story wise there's nothing much.
 All the same there are no boring villains or a contrived climax.
 Intended to be a light film, it stays that way till the end, but the director could have given a thought to the plausibility angle".
 G. Ulaganathan from Deccan Herald wrote that "While the lanky Dhanush does everything expected of him--fast dances, brilliant fights, and excellent dialogue delivery, the director lets him down with a silly story".
 M Bharat Kumar of News Today wrote "A gorgeous newcomer, good music and action-packed stunt sequences all find a place in the movie, yet one does not feel great at the end for no reason".

 Malini Mannath of Chennai Online wrote "The script is insipid and the narration lacklustre.
 It's like the lead pair were asked to hop, jump and run all over the place without properly planned or convincing incidents for back-up.
 Added to that, we do not get to see any exotic locations or interesting spots, the director not taking advantage of his 'foreign trip'".
 Cinesouth wrote "A film that has no story and for this the director has taken so much trouble to frame a screenplay only counting on Dhanush".
-The film was later dubbed and released as Sourya in Telugu.
+Sify wrote "Puthukottayilirundu Saravanan is a wannabe road movie thriller, which merely gives the genre a bad name.
+Neither exciting nor absorbing the film is as hackneyed as they can get.
+The formulaic plot starts from Puthukotta, moves to Singapore and from there by road to Malaysia, Thailand, Burma and back to Kolkota in India!
+Phew, Director S.S.Stanley shows scant regard for sense or logic".

 The film was subject to controversy when a song, to which the lyrics had originally been censored, was shown uncut in the film.